saharerahul/Nodejs-Application/README.md

 .
 Install Docker and Docker-compose on server.

-.Create dockerfile with name “Dockerfile” and creat docker-compose.yaml file and call Docker file in docker-compose file
+.Create dockerfile with name “Dockerfile” and creat docker-compose.yaml file and call Docker file in docker-compose file.

+ NOTE- to run docker-compose make sure your docker and docker-compose version should be same .

 .
 A- hit command docker-compose build           ------to build docker images